JGIBristol/analysis_best_practice/first.md

-##I added this  example to see how the tracks are change
+##I added this  example to see how the tracks are change in github

 head(data)
 nrow(data)